turlodales/UIDesignManager/README.md

 Set full parameters for your UI components.
 NOTE: Using this full parameter method in conjunction with the color parameter method is not advisable.

 Constraints: set constraints programatically within the configure method.
-All parameters can be changed later via the UIDesigner iOS app
+All parameters can be changed later via the UIDesigner iOS app.

+NOTE: All updated UI parameters are saved on device which ensures smooth fast rendering.

 ## UIView initialize full parameter setup: